You can now download, free of charge, KangaSound XML files from this listing page for unrestricted use in your

-This would help the KangaSound project to grow – without a sufficient number of uploaders, the project will always
+This would help the KangaSound project to grow – without a sufficient number of uploaders, this project

-We are now taking submissions of KangaSound XML files (ie ones generated by an XML export from Kangas Sound Editor/QI Version 3), that are to be listed in various categories on this web-page.
-Here are some guidelines:
+We are now taking submissions of KangaSound XML files – i.e. ones generated by an XML export from Kangas

 The KangaSound XML file you supply a link to is expected to be contained and compressed inside a .zip file,